Fuels / Thermochemistry

 The effect of using a catalyst on rate can be demonstrated using an energy profile diagram.
 The catalyst provides an alternate route with a lower activation energy.

 Below is a profile diagram for an exothermic reaction.
-The change in energy (ΔH) will be negative (thus released into the surroundings resulting in heat gain) because the products have a lower energy than the reactants.
+The change in energy (ΔH) will be negative because the products have a lower energy than the reactants.

-An endothermic energy profile diagram will be the same as above but the products will have a higher energy than the reactants and so the overall change in energy (ΔH) will be positive (thus energy is taken in from the surroundings resulting in heat loss).
+For an endothermic energy profile diagram the products will have a higher energy than the reactants and so the overall change in energy (ΔH) will be positive (thus energy is taken into the system from the surroundings, resulting in heat loss).

 Hess’ law: If a reaction can take place by more than 1 route and the initial and final conditions are the same, the total enthalpy change is the same for each route.